-Leaving aside this discussion, Wittgenstein points out that when we say “red exists” and “red does not exist” all we are actually trying to say is either “The word ‘red’ has a meaning” or “The word ‘red’ does not have a meaning” (PI §58).
+Leaving aside this discussion, Wittgenstein points out that when we say ‘red exists’ and ‘red does not exist’, all we are actually trying to say is either ‘The word “red” has a meaning’ or ‘The word “red” does not have a meaning’ (PI §58).
 The sample is only what we sometimes use to ostensively define or explain the meaning of that word.
-The key thought, then, is that the bearer is something we use in connection with a name only in certain cases—to repeat, when we ostensively define or explain its meaning.
-Yet, there are many more ways in which we use names and explain their meaning, such that, even when there is no (longer a) bearer a name can retain a meaning.
+The key thought, then, is that the bearer is something we use in connection with a name only in certain cases – to repeat, when we ostensively define or explain its meaning.
+Yet, there are many more ways in which we use names and explain their meaning, such that, even when there is no (longer a) bearer, a name can retain a meaning.

 This is take-home message of Wittgenstein’s discussion of the name ‘Moses’ in PI §79.
-Before delving into it, however, it is crucial to recall Wittgenstein’s own defense of his new perspective onto language and philosophy, to which the remarks in Philosophical Investigations §§66-78 are devoted.
+Before delving into it, however, it is crucial to recall Wittgenstein’s own defence of his new perspective onto language and philosophy, to which the remarks in Philosophical Investigations §§66-78 are devoted.

-The defense is introduced after the objection, in PI §65, “You take the easy way out!
-You talk about all sorts of language games, but have nowhere said what the essence of a language game, and hence of language, is”.
+The defence is introduced after the objection, in PI §65, ‘You take the easy way out!
+You talk about all sorts of language games, but have nowhere said what the essence of a language game, and hence of language, is.’
 Wittgenstein acknowledges that he is not trying to define what language is, or to get at its essence, contrary to his previous project in the Tractatus.
-That project was deeply misguided—a vestige of a metaphysical way of looking at things, which Wittgenstein is completely rejecting in Philosophical Investigations.
+That project was deeply misguided – a vestige of a metaphysical way of looking at things, which Wittgenstein is completely rejecting in Philosophical Investigations.
 For there is no common essence shared by all entities called the same or subsumed under one word or concept.
 Famously, Wittgenstein exemplifies the idea with different games that share no common set of necessary and sufficient conditions, which could then be used to define the word ‘game’ or the very concept of a game.
-Rather, we subsume under that concept activities that resemble other ones, already comprised within it, in at least one varying respect (PI §66), like “the various resemblances between members of a family” (PI §67)—whence the name of “family resemblance” (ibid.) for the way in which Wittgenstein thinks of the workings of our concepts.
+Rather, we subsume under that concept activities that resemble other ones, already comprised within it, in at least one varying respect (PI §66), like ‘the various resemblances between members of a family’ (PI §67) – whence the name of ‘family resemblance’ (ibid.) for the way in which Wittgenstein thinks of the workings of our concepts.
 For instance, in patience, like in tennis and unlike playing with dolls, there is winning and losing, but patience, unlike tennis, and like playing with dolls, can be played alone.
 Tennis and playing with dolls, then, do not have anything in common.
 Yet they are both games because they each resemble in at least one varying respect something else that is considered to be a game too.
 Nor can we say that they are all games because they share the disjunction (ibid.) of all these features.
-Of course we could close the frontiers of concepts in this way, if we needed to, but we typically don’t and that is why they have, to put it with Friedrich 13Waismann (1945), an “open texture”, which allows us to extend them to new and unforeseen cases (PI §68).
+Of course we could close the frontiers of concepts in this way, if we needed to, but we typically don’t and that is why they have, to put it with Friedrich 13Waismann (1945), an ‘open texture’, which allows us to extend them to new and unforeseen cases (PI §68).
 Pace Frege, then, concepts can function perfectly well even if they have no rigid boundaries and even if, as it happens, they admit of vagueness (PI §§ 69-71, 76-77).
-The same is true of philosophical key concepts such as language, meaning, proposition, name, etc. In particular, as we saw, a name, for Wittgenstein, can have a meaning even if it has no (longer a) bearer.
+The same is true of philosophical key concepts such as language, meaning, proposition, name and so on.
+In particular, as we saw, a name, for Wittgenstein, can have a meaning even if it has no (longer a) bearer.
 The discussion of the name ‘Moses’, just after the remarks on family resemblance, exemplifies his point.